-The initial Partial Action Plan reserved \$15 million for costs related to ESD/EDC administration of the program as well as LMDC's oversight.
-The Second Amendment allocated an additional \$2.5 million for these costs, raising the total allocation to \$17.5 million, 2.3% of the total funding.
+The initial Partial Action Plan reserved \$15,000,000 for costs related to ESD/EDC administration of the program as well as LMDC's oversight.
+The Second Amendment allocated an additional \$2,500,000 for these costs, raising the total allocation to \$17,500,000, 2.3% of the total funding.
 The Ninth Amendment allocated an additional \$3,857,063 for LMDC program administration and monitoring, raising the total allocation to \$21,357,063, less than 3% of the total funding in this Action Plan.

-The initial Plan reserved \$3.5 million for program monitoring costs by LMDC and \$7.5 million to be administered by ESD for program management costs.
-The October 2009 Amended Plan allocated an additional \$2.5 million for ESD and LMDC program management, raising this allocation to \$13.5 million.
+The initial Plan reserved \$3,500,000 for program monitoring costs by LMDC and \$7,500,000 to be administered by ESD for program management costs.
+The October 2009 Amended Plan allocated an additional \$2,500,000 for ESD and LMDC program management, raising this allocation to \$13,500,000.
 The June 2016 Amended Action Plan increased the overall administration and monitoring allocation to \$17,357,063.
 Program administration costs included program publication, review of proposed infrastructure investments, environmental review clearance, financial evaluation and processing of funding requests, and auditing of disbursed funds.
 The additional \$3,857,063 will be used by LMDC for processing of funding requests and auditing of disbursed funds as well as general LMDC program administration activities.

-The initial Plan set aside \$4 million to upgrade the NYCDOT permit and construction administration system known as MOSAICS.
-The Plan described how the upgrade would facilitate and improve permit administration, construction planning, and program audit functions for the level of work proposed by the Partial Action Plan.
+In March 2019, once the final MOSAICS project payment was made, the remaining \$194,548.88 MOSAICS funds were returned to the administration and monitoring allocation in this activity.
+The initial Plan set aside \$4,000,000 of Administrative funds to upgrade the New York City department of Transportation permit and construction administration system known as The Plan described how the upgrade would facilitate and improve permit administration, construction planning, and program audit functions for the level of work proposed by the Partial Action Plan.
 The seventh amendment to the Partial Action Plan revised the purpose and description of this work as described below.

-In order to improve permit administration and construction coordination during the ongoing rebuilding in Lower Manhattan, the NYC Department of Transportation will develop a new Lower Manhattan Permit Management System to help coordinate potentially conflicting projects, facilitate permit administration, reduce application errors, and make data available to all stakeholders.
-The system will include a map-based web system and it will benefit all future government and private entities that need street and sidewalk permits to implement their Lower Manhattan programs and projects.
+In order to improve permit administration and construction coordination during the ongoing rebuilding in Lower Manhattan, the NYC Department of Transportation developed a new Lower Manhattan Permit Management System to help coordinate potentially conflicting projects, facilitate permit administration, reduce application errors, and make data available to all stakeholders.
+The system includes a map-based web system and it will benefit all future government and private entities that need street and sidewalk permits to implement their Lower Manhattan programs and projects.
 Any unused funds from Program Administration may be reallocated to meet funding needs in other categories.

 III.
-130 Liberty Deconstruction- \$17,425,000
+130 Liberty Deconstruction-\$16,385,685

 Partial Action Plan 7 funded the acquisition of the property at 130 Liberty Street in August 2004 as well as subsequent costs to insure, manage, monitor, abate and deconstruct the building at the site.
 The costs associated with the abatement and deconstruction were estimated to exceed the amounts allocated in Partial Action Plan 7.
-In September 2008, the first amendment to this partial action plan allocated \$37.5 million to a new category entitled 130 Liberty Deconstruction Program In January 2010, a third amendment to this partial action plan allocated an additional \$15 million to this Program, increasing the total allocation to \$52.5 million.
-In November 2013 the eighth amendment allocated an additional \$7.425 million, increasing the total allocation to \$59.925 million.
+In September 2008, the first amendment to this partial action plan allocated \$37,500,000 to a new category entitled 130 Liberty Deconstruction Program In January 2010, a third amendment to this partial action plan allocated an additional \$15,000,000 to this Program, increasing the total allocation to \$52,500,000.
+In November 2013, the eighth amendment allocated an additional \$7,425,000, increasing the total allocation to \$59,925,000.